 Some of the biggest contaminators in a cleanroom are people.
-Without a strict and consistent gowning and degowning procedure, you run the risk of undoing all that your cleanroom cleaning process does to protect your critical environments.
+Without a strict and consistent gowning and degowning procedure, you risk undoing all your cleanroom cleaning process does to protect your critical environments.

-It is vital that everyone who enters a cleanroom understands the importance of following the procedures put in place to keep cleanrooms safe and free from contamination.
+Everyone entering a cleanroom must understand the importance of following the procedures put in place to keep cleanrooms safe and free from contamination.
 The first step is a detailed plan for gowning.